 The manufacturing process of one-sided mattresses also goes towards a logical explanation of why a one-sided coil sprung mattress can be seen as completely inferior.
 On one-sided mattresses, there is a sleep surface and an underlying non-sleep surface.
 Nine times out of ten this non-sleep surface will be nothing more than a saturn pad (The recycled grey material you may be familiar with) clipped to the spring unit.
 This will be all that is keeping the spring unit stable and preventing the springs from penetrating through the underside fabric.

 I regularly see comments on the web that state non-turn mattresses utilise ‘new materials’ and springing systems in order that the mattress won’t suffer from the same settlement problems as other forms of construction may this is obviously nothing short of complete diatribe.
 There are only so many upholstery components that can be used in a mattress and I have not seen or heard of any component that is more durable than those currently used.
 If there were, do you not think that manufacturers would be using them on all their mattresses to ensure a greater degree of longevity?

-A double sided mattress is far superior in all ways than a single sided non turn mattress.
-Obviously you wont be getting a quality product with a one sided sprung mattress despite how good some advertising is, and of course your purchasing decision should take into account the asking price.
+Obviously you won’t be getting a quality product with a one-sided sprung mattress despite how good some advertising is, and of course, your purchasing decision should take into account the asking price.
 Latex and hybrid foam being the exception.
-There are plenty of examples online of a two sided mattress being cheaper than a lower quality one sided mattress.
+There are plenty of examples online of a two-sided mattress being cheaper than a lower quality one-sided mattress.